Catlote/TerminalPlus/README.md

 ./tp.sh --setup
 </pre>

-* Note: this is will ask for your password.
+* Note: this may will ask for your password.
 Dont worry, were not stealing it.
 MacOS needs it to confirm the movement of a file to become a terminal command.

 # Commands